Buy-Many Mechanisms for Many Unit-Demand Buyers: Introduction

 The buy-many constraint was first proposed as an alternative to unconstrained revenue maximization by \citet*{briest2015pricing} in the context of a single unit-demand buyer. \citet*{chawla2019buy} extended the notion to arbitrary single buyer settings. \citet*{chawla2021pricing} present improved approximations for buy-many mechanisms in single buyer settings where buyers' values satisfy an additional ordering property that includes, for example, the so-called FedEx setting.
 In a different direction, \citet*{chawla2020menu} study the menu size complexity and revenue continuity of single buyer buy-many mechanisms.
 All of these works focus on single buyer problems.

 There is extensive literature on approximating the optimal non-buy-many revenue under various constraints on the buyers' value distributions in both single-buyer and multi-buyer settings.
 Interestingly, many of these approximation results are achieved through sequential item pricing (or, in some cases, grand bundle pricing) mechanisms.
 For example, \citet*{chawla2010multi} show that for multiple settings of matroid feasibility constraints, sequential item pricings give a constant approximation to the optimal non-buy-many revenue.
 In particular, for multiple unit-demand buyers with independent values over all items, sequential item pricing gives a 6.75-approximation to the optimal revenue, and this competitive ratio was improved to 4 by \citet*{alaei2014bayesian} and generalized to a setting where each item has multiple units.
-For buyers with more general distribution, either a sequential pricing mechanism with personalized item prices or a sequential item pricing with anonymous prices and entry fee gives a constant approximation to the optimal revenue when there are multiple fractional subadditive buyers \cite{cai2017simple} and an $O(\log \log m)$ approximation when buyers are subadditive \cite{duettinglog,cai2017simple}.
+For buyers with more general distribution, either a sequential pricing mechanism with personalized item prices or a sequential item pricing with anonymous prices and entry fee gives a constant approximation to the optimal revenue when there are multiple fractional subadditive buyers \cite{cai2017simple} and an $O(\log \log m)$ approximation when buyers are subadditive \cite{duettinglog,cai2017simple}. \citet*{MaS21} consider additive-valued buyers and a seller facing production costs, a setting that we revisit in our proof of Theorem~\ref{thm:constrained-alloc-approx}, and achieve approximations using two-part tariffs.
 Also see \cite{chawla2007algorithmic,chawla2015power,kleinberg2012matroid,hart2013menu,li2013revenue,babaioff2014simple,yao2014n,rubinstein2018simple} for some other previous work on using simple mechanisms to approximate the optimal non-buy-many revenue.
 For sequential item pricings to be able to approximate the revenue of the optimal non-buy-many mechanisms, an important assumption is that each buyer should have independent item values, which we do not assume in this work.

 Finally, ex-ante relaxations, first introduced to multi-buyer mechanism design by \citet{alaei2014bayesian} and \citet{yan2011mechanism}, have emerged as a powerful tool for simplifying multi-buyer mechanism design problems by breaking them up into their single-agent counterparts.
 For example, \citet{chawla2016mechanism} and \citet{cai2017simple} employ this approach for designing sequential mechanisms that approximate the optimal revenue for multiple agents with subadditive values.
 Such a technique is also used for analyzing the setting where buyers have non-linear utilities \cite{alaei2013simple,feng2019optimal,feng2020simple}, and determining the revelation gap of the optimal mechanisms \cite{feng2018end,feng2021revelation}.